Subscribe to get Updates

 Take immediate action

 If a sexual harassment complaint is made, make sure to look into the matter immediately.
 Take effective actions to resolve the complaint without disturbing the entire workplace environment.
 Learn to respect the confidentiality of the parties involved.
 If a sexual harassment complaint falls under a criminal offense, discuss with the individual if they want to reach out to the legal authorities concerning the matter.
-If yes, support them with the best sexual harassment lawyer in new york city for any further proceedings.
+If yes, support them with the best sexual harassment lawyer in New York City for any further proceedings.

 Spread Awareness

 Spreading awareness is one of the most effective preventive measures for sexual harassment.
-Workers that are well-aware of the aspects facilitating sexual harassment are more likely to address the issue and report the incident.
+Workers who are well-aware of the aspects facilitating sexual harassment are more likely to address the issue and report the incident.
 To determine the staff’s perception of sexual harassment, you can conduct a quick assessment by designing a questionnaire.
 This will help to measure the frequency of inappropriate conduct at the workplace.

-Laws against sexual harassment at the workplace
+Laws against sexual harassment in the workplace

 Title VII applies to :